terminusdb/terminusdb-store/README.md

 ## See also
 - The Terminus database, for which this library was written: [Website](https://terminusdb.com) - [GitHub](https://github.com/terminusdb/)
 - Our prolog bindings for this library: [terminus_store_prolog](https://github.com/terminusdb/terminus_store_prolog/)
-- The HDT format, which the terminus-store layer format is based on: [Website](http://www.rdfhdt.org/)
+- The HDT format, which the terminusdb-store layer format is based on: [Website](http://www.rdfhdt.org/)